mazehall/eintopf/README.md

     }

-## Vagrant file
+## Vagrantfile

-The used vagrant file is located in eintopfHome/eintopfNamespace/Vagrantfile (default: ~/.eintopf/default/Vagrantfile).
-You can set your own Vagrantfile there.
+The used Vagrantfile is located in <EINTOP_HOME>/<eintopfNamespace>/Vagrantfile (default: ~/.eintopf/default/Vagrantfile).
+You can set your own settings and provisioning there.

 The following settings are necessary so that Eintopf can use Vagrant :